 Memorial Day is one of the busiest days for cemeteries – especially in sections reserved for Veterans and their families.
 Reach out to your local cemetery operators to see if they need a few extra hands to prepare.
 Offer to help clean up debris leftover from the winter months, or volunteer to post flags at the grave markers for all Veterans.
 Then, encourage your staff to attend and invite members of your community to participate.

-4. Invest in a little patriotism.
+4. Invest in patriotism.

 Speaking of flags, make sure that you have a few proudly displayed at your funeral home.
 Line the sidewalk with miniature flags, hang a flag from a second-story balcony or simply make sure any flags that are already on site are looking their very best.